badger-dowdeswell/simbIoTe/README.md

 ## simbIoTe

-simbIoTe is a general-purpose, open-source simulation environment, written in Java.
+simbIoTe is a general-purpose, open-source simulation environment.
 It can be used to create both responsive physical environments as well as Human-Machine-Interfaces (HMIs) to support developers while their IoT hardware and software is under development.

-#

-s simpler to program and
+# Initial release (1st April, 2020)

-Heating, Ventilation and Air-Conditioning (HVAC) environment simulator for use with IEC 61499 Function Block HVAC controllers
+The first version of simbIoTe implemented a Heating, Ventilation and Air-Conditioning (HVAC) environment simulator.
+This supported co-simulation for an IEC 61499 Function Block HVAC controller that was being developed as part of my PhD research.

-This is a Java application that creates a realistic simulation of a building.
-Using its own web server, it responds to requests from clients for the temperature at specific locations in the room.
+HVACsim implements a realistic simulation of a building.
+Using its own TCP/IP server, it responds to requests from the IEC 61499 client devices.
+HVACsim can be polled for the temperature at specific locations in the building.
 Temperatures are calculated from heating and cooling actions applied to the room by the function block application.